preeve9534/pdjr-skplugin-devantech/README.md

 The required __devicecstring__ property value supplies a connection string that tells the plugin how to connect to the physical device.
 There are two styles of value: one describes a USB connection and the other an ethernet connection (supporting Devantech's wired and wireless devices).

 A USB connection string has the form "__usb:__*device-path*" where *device-path* specifies the serial device representing the physical port to which the associated device is connected.
 A typical value for a USB __devicecstring__ might be "usb:/dev/ttyACM0".

 An ethernet connection string has the form   "__eth:__[*password*__@__]*address*__:__*port*" where *address* is the IP address or hostname assigned to the associated device, *port* is the port number on which it provides service and *password* is the optional password required to operate the device.
-All of these values are defined when you configure the Devantech relay bank for first use: consult the appropriate Devantech user guide for more information.
+A typical value for an  All of these values are defined when you configure the Devantech relay bank for first use: consult the appropriate Devantech user guide for more information.

-A connection string must be specified and has no default.

 The __channels__ property introduces an array of channel definitions each of which describes a relay channel.